pattespatte/vanilla-css-design-system/README.md

         - `components/`: contains the css for the components such as buttons, cards and forms
         - `layout/`: contains the css files for layout such as containers and grids
         - `utilities/`: contains the css files for helpers and spacing
     - `examples/`: contains the html files to showcase all the components in the design system.
+This file is not included in the `main.css` file and is only used for demonstration purposes.

 ### Usage